mcanouil/quarto-elevator/README.md

 # Elevator.js Extension for Quarto

 This extension provides support and shortcode to [Elevator.js](https://github.com/tholman/elevator.js).
-Animations are only available for HTML-based documents.
+Animation is only available for HTML-based documents.

 ## Installing